Koi no Cute Beat/Mister U.S.A.

 "Koi no Cute Beat"/"Mister U.S.A." is the debut single from the Super Monkey's released under the Toshiba-EMI label.
 It is the only single by the group to be released under their original moniker.
 Three months after the release, their eldest member, Anna Makino, left the group.

 Music video

-Although fans had copies of the music videos for the group's final three singles, the existence of music videos for the group's earliest singles were unquestionable until a low quality digital rip of "Mister U.S.A." surfaced on the internet from a Japanese website serving video files related to the group, MAX.
+Although fans had copies of the music videos for the group's final three singles, the existence of music videos for the group's earliest singles were questionable until a low quality digital rip of "Mister U.S.A." surfaced on the internet from a Japanese website serving video files related to the group, MAX.